-Slowly pour in the liquid, which in this case is non-dairy milk- any kind will work.
+Step 2: Slowly pour in the liquid, which in this case is non-dairy milk- any kind will work.
 You want to slowly pour the liquid while whisking the mixture to prevent clumping.
-I use this method in a few other recipes, like my vegan mac n cheese and this creamy vegan garlic spaghetti (one of my first recipes – beware).
+This method is also used in my vegan mac n cheese recipe (it's one of my favorites!!).

 For the Vegan Pumpkin Pasta

 - Prepare spaghetti noodles according to package instructions.
 Set aside.